Now Everyone Can Convert to a Roth

 If you use a traditional IRA to help build income for retirement, your contributions are most likely tax deductible.
 But you’ll have to pay income taxes when you withdraw the money.
-You don’t have any choice because you must start taking annual distributions after you reach age 72 that are included taxable income (required distributions have been suspended in 2020).
+You don’t have any choice because you must start taking annual distributions after you reach age 72 that are included taxable income (required distributions have been suspended for 2020).

 Contributions to a Roth IRA, in contrast, are made with after-tax dollars and are not tax deductible.
 You get years of tax-free growth just like a traditional IRA. bu with the Roth IRA, there is generally no income tax on withdrawals as long as you’re older than age 59½ and have held the Roth IRA for at least five years.
 Additionally, you don’t have to take any distributions during your lifetime.

 The tax-free nature of Roth withdrawals is very attractive.
 However, annual contributions to Roth IRAs are capped at $6,500 ($7,500 if you are age 50 or over) in 2023, so the big payoff from converting is when you convert a sizable existing traditional IRA to a Roth IRA.
 By converting you change otherwise taxable distributions to tax-free distributions.
 What’s the catch?
 You’ll have to pay tax now on the amount you convert.